egonzalezt/EFCORE5-Learning/EFCore_DataModel/DisconnectedScenarios.md

 * On DbContext

-    All queries on SamuraiContextNoTracking will default to no tracking use DbSet.AsTracking() for special queries to be tracked
+    All queries on SamuraiContextNoTracking will default to no tracking using DbSet.AsTracking() for special queries to be tracked

     ```csharp
     public class SamuraiContextNoTracking : SamuraiContext